chrishuangcf/wiim-mini-ui/README.md

 ## Install

-Depends on if you are a developer or an end-user.
+Depends on if you are a developer or an end user.
 There are several ways to hit the ground running.

 The system consists of two parts.
 A backend server (node.js) and an interactive web user interface (vuetify 3).